 - The University of Huddersfield – English Language

 - The University of Manchester – English Language for Education

 - Leeds College of Art – Creative Advertising

 - The University of Huddersfield – Sports Journalism

 - The University of Leed s- English Language and Linguistics

 - Speech and Language Therapist

 - Market Research

 A 4 in English Language and English Literature.
-If you have not taken English Literature at school get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!
+(Not taken English Literature at school?)
+Get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!)

 We offer a range of enrichment opportunities including